google/starthinker/tutorials/cost_sheet.md

 # Operating Costs For StarThinker UI and Workers At Scale

 StarThinker UI and Job Workers use Google Cloud resources in the form a database, virtual machines, and appengine.
-Althought we cannot provide specific guranteed pricing due to pricing variations in your specific Google contract, the rough cost of StarThinker UI and Job workers scales as follows...
+Although we cannot provide specific guaranteed pricing due to pricing variations in your specific Google contract, the rough cost of StarThinker UI and Job workers scales as follows...

 ## Data Costs

 StarThinker runs jobs that transfer data.
-Those jobs are connected to service accounts from Google Cloud Projects and are billed for all data transfer independently of the Google CLoud Project where StarThinker is deployed.
+Those jobs are connected to service accounts from Google Cloud Projects and are billed for all data transfer independently of the Google Cloud Project where StarThinker is deployed.
 We strongly discourage using the
-Google Project running StarThinker as the project hosting recipe data for security and confusing cost reasosns.
+Google Project running StarThinker as the project hosting recipe data for security and confusing cost reasons.

 = **$0 - All data costs are billed to recipe owner.**

 ## Fixed Costs

 The UI web server and database are roughly fixed in cost, for most trading desks or client deployments, these costs will be minimal.
-If your databse grows or you request increased availability, your costs will vary...
+If your database grows or you request increased availability, your costs will vary...

 $85 [App Engine UI](https://cloud.google.com/appengine/pricing) - Monthly cost of scaled web server.
 $95 [Cloud SQL](https://cloud.google.com/appengine/pricing) - Monthly cost of backed up database.